Addictions

 Please note

-Depending on the severity of the addiction problem, I may or may not be the best person to help.
-For effective therapy it is important that a client with addiction issues is somewhat ready for change and I am happy to discuss this with you, to find out if therapy is the right option for you or your loved one at this time.
+For talking therapy to be effective, it is important that a client with addiction issues is somewhat ready for change.
+I am happy to discuss this with you, to find out if therapy is the best option for you or your loved one at this time.